 You’ve probably heard of gingivitis—or gum disease—from a million mouthwash ads.
 But you may not have heard of periodontitis.

 Think of the two as a progression.
-If bacteria builds up under your gum line, your gums will become sensitive and inflamed, and they may bleed when you brush.
-That’s called gingivitis.
+If bacteria builds up under the gum line, your gums will become sensitive and inflamed.
+Some of the most common signs of gingivitis are bad breath and bleeding gums when you brush.
+That’s called gingivitis, and it represents the early stages of gum disease.

-If gingivitis isn’t treated, your gums can start to pull away from the structures that support them, and you may suffer bone loss.
+If gingivitis isn’t treated, your gum tissue can start to pull away from the structures that support it, and you may suffer bone loss.
 Ultimately your teeth may loosen or fall out.
 That’s called periodontitis.

 Periodontitis is a serious disease

 Even though it affects almost half of American adults over 30, periodontitis isn’t something that should be taken lightly.
-It can cause significant discomfort and, if it’s allowed to advance, it can require invasive, costly interventions like surgery.
+It’s a major threat to your oral health that can cause significant discomfort.
+Advanced periodontitis—periodontitis that has progressed to its latest stages—can require invasive, costly surgical interventions like bone and soft tissue grafts.

 Periodontitis can’t be cured, but it can be controlled through a combination of diligent at-home care and non-surgical periodontal treatment, a procedure we offer at our studios.